tasmota/docs/docs/Matter-with-Google.md

 # Beginners Guide to adding Tasmota Matter to Google Home

+Google Home will not accept devices using a test Vendor ID like Tasmota does.
+To pair Tasmota with Google Home you will need a [Matter compatible Google device](https://support.google.com/googlenest/answer/12391458?hl=en) and the following procedure to enable Tasmota for your Google Home account.

 ## Create a Project

 Open [Google Home Developer Console](https://console.home.google.com/projects) logged in under the same account used for Google Home.